golang-design/research/content/posts/ultimate-channel.md

 }()
 ```

-In this case, if the `draw <- p.Draw()` is blocking, the newly introduced `select` statement will not block on the send and execute the default statement then resolves the deadlock.
+In this case, if the `draw <- p.Draw()` is blocking, the newly introduced
+`select` statement will not block on the send and execute the default
+statement then resolves the deadlock.

 However, there are two drawbacks to this approach:

 1. If a draw call is skipped, there will be one frame loss of rendering.
 Because the next loop will start to calculate a new frame.
 2. The event thread remains blocked until a frame rendering in the rendering thread is complete.
 Because the new select statement can only be executed after all rendering calculation is complete.

-These two drawbacks are there intrinsically, and with this approach, it seems there is no better way to improve it.
+These two drawbacks are there intrinsically, and with this approach, it
+seems there is no better way to improve it.
 What else could we do?

 ## Solution 2: Unbounded Channel

-We may first come up with this idea: can we make a channel that contains an infinite-sized buffer, i.e. unbounded channel?
-Though the language, it is not possible yet.
-However, such a pattern can be easily constructed:
+We may first come up with this idea: Can we make a channel that contains
+an buffer with infinite capacity, i.e. unbounded channel?
+Though the
+language, it is not possible yet.
+However, such a pattern can be easily
+constructed:

 ```go
 // MakeChan returns a sender and a receiver of a buffered channel